Ade179/hello-react-front-end/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Hello Rails Backend <a name="about-project"></a>
+# 📖 Hello React Frontend <a name="about-project"></a>

-The project is an exercise to builde a simple API with 1 endpoint using Rails that generates random greetings..
+The project is an exercise to build a simple front-end app that fetches random greetings from the backend API

 ## 🛠 Built With <a name="built-with"></a>